babel/babel/experimental/babel-preset-env/CONTRIBUTING.md

 `transform-exponentiation-operator`

-Add add them in this structure:
+And add them in this structure:

 ```js
 // es2016